-You can start to validate the product by making sales on smaller cross border platforms such as ‘Taobao’, ‘Little Red Book’ or ‘Higo’.
-You can utilize ‘Taobao Distributors’ or local sellers to take your brand and start making sales, it won’t be huge quantity at first but is important for establishing presence and validating the concept.
+You can start to validate the product by making sales on smaller cross-border platforms such as ‘Taobao’, ‘Little Red Book’ or ‘Higo’.
+You can utilize ‘Taobao Distributors’ or local sellers to take your brand and start making sales, it won’t be a huge quantity at first but is important for establishing a presence and validating the concept.
 The benefit of this is you can test the market without the high levels of expenditure required for JD.cn & Tmall.

 Invest in digital marketing to prove potential & support sales strategy

-Investing in digital marketing & communication (as we have explored) supports your sales strategy and proves the potential of the product by generating ‘online popularity’.
-Absolutely key in a culture fixated with online culture.
+Investing in digital marketing & communication (as we have explored) supports your sales strategy and proves the potential of the product by generating ‘online popularity.
+Absolutely key in a culture fixated on online culture.

 Thanks to the Alibaba Group, Tmall B2D is an incredibly innovative new concept that will revolutionize the e-commerce practice.
 This new system reverses the traditional distribution chain and allows brands to connect to distributors, choosing who they will entrust their products to the 85 000 Chinese distributors listed.

 Tmall B2D gives brands great visibility in the current market and brings them on a platter.

 The entrepreneur can now choose his distributor on the Tmall app in the same way that a consumer would roll out a list of products on his smartphone, before choosing the right product and placing it in his basket.

 It is not so easy to choose and when one has no expertise in distributors in China and has never put a foot in China, it is almost impossible.
 The application is entirely in Chinese and requires mastery of the language; it is better to be accompanied by professionals in this first step.